Face Coverings at RDU

 - Has a medical or behavioral condition or disability and cannot wear a face covering (including, but not limited to, any person who has trouble breathing, or is unconscious or incapacitated, or is otherwise unable to put on or remove the face covering without assistance)

-- Is under five (5) years of age – children under two (2) years of age should not wear a face covering.
-The TSA Security Directive exempts children under the age of 2.
+- Is under two (2) years of age – children under two (2) years of age should not wear a face covering.

 - Is actively eating or drinking